Billy Lynn's Long Halftime Walk (film): Filming

 Principal photography began in the second week of April 2015, in Locust Grove, Georgia.
+Some scenes were shot on location at the Georgia National Cemetery in Canton, Georgia.
 Filming also took place in Atlanta and in Morocco and in downtown Atlanta on April 17, 2015.
 Shooting took place for 49 days.

 Due to the complexity involved in shooting at a very high frame rate, Lee could not afford to do many takes even for a single scene.
 Every shot was difficult and at the same time precious.
 He would rehearse every scene beforehand and would conduct regular morning meetings with the key crew members to highlight things they needed to be alert on.

 Shooting close-up shots in 3D with such high resolution meant the cast could not wear make-up and could not deliver less-than-authentic performances.
 Since no make-up was allowed, make-up artist Luisa Abel spent months of preparation on their skin tones.
 According to Lee, "[Abel] found this silicone-based makeup because we found that it can see through skin."
 Throughout filming, the production team had to rethink everything, including different approaches to lighting as the camera needed extra lights due to the higher frame rates.
 To film the war sequences, Lee strayed from the usual practice of moving cameras to create confusion.
 Instead he did the opposite by shooting mostly from the protagonist's point-of-view to capture the realism and to look more authentic.